Skip to main content

 Note from Client

 When a client books online, they can add a note for your business.
 The label they see is “Add a note for the business” with the placeholder “Any special requests or information you’d like to share…”.
-This field is read-only for your team — staff cannot edit client-authored notes.
+This field is read-only for your team — your team cannot edit client-authored notes.

 Adding Notes When Creating an Appointment